Important Links for Portuguese Genealogy

 Dando vida aos seus antepassados.

-Quando tive acesso a Habilitação de Casamento de meus bisavós maternos, Theresa Lopes e Francisco Machado Drummond, novas portas se abriram em minha pesquisa além de vir a constatar o local onde residiram nos primeiros oito anos de sua vida de casados – Travessa do Sereno 23, no Morro da Conceição, no centro da cidade do Rio de Janeiro, Brasil.
+Quando tive acesso a Habilitação de Casamento de meus bisavós maternos, Theresa Lopes e Francisco Machado Drummond, novas portas se abriram em minha pesquisa além de vir a constatar o local onde residiam nos primeiros oito anos de sua vida de casados – Travessa do Sereno 23, no Morro da Conceição, no centro da cidade do Rio de Janeiro, Brasil.
 Minha curiosidade cresceu imensamente.

 Como artista, museóloga e historiadora da arte tenho um olhar investigador aliado à minha criatividade.
 Passei então a tentar dar vida a uma nova “composição” que se formava em minha mente – meus bisavós, a casa e local em que moravam, Rio de Janeiro no século XIX, além de uma série de outros pequenos detalhes que vieram a se confirmar com minha pesquisa.

 Decidi inicialmente buscar na internet imagens da Travessa do Sereno.
 Precisava “ver” o local onde meus bisavós moraram, onde iniciaram sua vida, onde caminharam no seu dia a dia e onde minha avó, Leonor Lopes Drummond, havia nascido em 4 Junho de 1900.
-Descobri que o Morro da Conceição, local onde se localiza a travessa foi, no século XIX, especialmente na segunda metade, ponto de convergência dos imigrantes portugueses que chegavam no Rio de Janeiro.
+Descobri que, no século XIX, o Morro da Conceição foi ponto de convergência dos imigrantes portugueses que chegavam ao Rio de Janeiro.
+Ali se localiza a Travessa do Sereno.

 E foi assim, com o universo conspirando a meu favor, que encontrei o site de João Barcelos e suas pinturas, uma das quais retratava a Travessa do Sereno.
 De pronto adorei a arte de João, não só retrata paisagens de hoje como também investiga o passado arquitetônico da cidade onde mora e dele tira inspiração para suas pinturas.
 Vi, com clareza, que João era a pessoa certa para trabalhar comigo nesta nova idéia.
-Imediatamente entrei em contato através de email e a partir dai iniciamos o processo de criação de uma pintura onde ele retrataria a casa de meus antepassados.
+Imediatamente entrei em contato através de email e a partir daí iniciamos o processo de criação de uma pintura onde ele retrataria a casa de meus antepassados.
 João prontamente visitou o local, tirou fotos e me enviou.

 Localizado estrategicamente ao lado do Porto do Rio de Janeiro, a travessa e o Morro da Conceição estão, no momento, sendo revitalizados por ser local não só de turismo, como também de valor arquitetônico único inserido no Centro Histórico do Rio de Janeiro.